Chapter 9:

 “I… I shouldn’t be here,” she murmured softly, her voice trembling ever so slightly.
 “I… I don’t know if it’s right for me to… be this close…”

 Evander watched her, his posture remaining firm, yet something flickered beneath his composed exterior at her retreat.
 He didn’t push her away.
 He didn’t scold her.
-He simply waited calmly, as if allowing her to decide for herself how much closeness she was ready to accept.
+He simply waited calmly, ears twitching faintly, tail coiling in a gentle, protective loop, as if signaling to himself—and to her—that he would remain by her side, quietly, without intrusion, until she was ready.

 Please sign in to leave a comment.